 For broadcasters with legacy CAS deployments and an intention to modernize the security infrastructure to support hybrid broadcast-OTT services, read the blog post How DRM-based converged security reduces TCO of Broadcast TV.

 When a viewer selects a program to watch, for example a movie that is protected by DRM, the user’s media player will need DRM-specific licensing information in order to prepare the protected content for playback.
-Such information is managed and dispensed by a DRM license server, and DRM license management is the foundation for secure OTT streaming.
+Such information is managed and dispensed by a DRM license server, sometimes called a DRM license provider, and DRM license management is the foundation for secure OTT streaming.

 Apart from the DRM license, a secure client is required in the receiving device, such as a smart TV.
 The secure client is responsible for evaluating the rules/policies contained in the DRM license.
 The client may be hardened via software and/or hardware against tampering (via white-box cryptography), and it is responsible for ensuring that the content decryption key is released only to trusted playback systems on the device.
 All major browsers and operating systems ship with a pre-integrated (native) trusted client.